yutaro21jp/sovereign-university-data/courses/btc101/en.md

 - Banknote -> Bank card
 - Blockchain -> Lightning Network

 Currencies are still evolving to this day, adapting their forms to meet different use cases.
-For example, while gold is an excellent store of value, it is no longer suitable for the current globalized economy.
+As we said, while gold is an excellent store of value, it is no longer suitable for the current globalized economy.
 Similarly, fiduciary currencies such as the dollar and the euro are very liquid and easily transportable because they are now mostly digital, but their value is constantly lowered by monetary inflation.

 On the other hand, Bitcoin presents new possibilities.
-Its properties, such as a strictly limited supply, make it an excellent store of value.
-Moreover, as a neutral internet currency, it serves as a viable means of exchange that transcends borders.
+Its properties, such as the strictly limited supply, make it an excellent store of value.
+Moreover, as a neutral internet currency, it serves as a viable **medium of exchange** that transcends borders.
 However, it is still not widely accepted in commerce today, despite its [constant adoption](https://btcmap.org/map).

 ## Fiduciary currencies

 <chapterId>25151d46-7db1-5b48-8bba-cbde1944555a</chapterId>

-"Those who cannot remember the past are condemned to repeat it" said George Santayana.
+>"Those who cannot remember the past are condemned to repeat it" said George Santayana.

 A truth that resonates soundly when it comes to the current monetary system.

 ### Fiduciary = Trust

 Today, major currencies such as the Euro and the Dollar are considered fiduciary.
 This means they lack intrinsic value and depend entirely on the trust and confidence we place in the institutions that govern them.

-'A fiduciary currency is a form of money that is decreed as such by an institution, i.e. a state, like China with the Yuan, or a political-economic union, such as the European Union with the Euro.
+A fiduciary currency is a form of money that is decreed as such by an institution, i.e. a state, like China with the Yuan, or a political-economic union, such as the European Union with the Euro.
 The entity in charge of its issuance is the central bank (For example, we can mention the People's Bank of China, the Federal Reserve of the United States, or the Central Bank of the Republic of Guinea).
-It is precisely these entities that are in charge of deciding monetary policy and therefore how much money should be put into circulation or printed.
+It is precisely these entities that are in charge of formulating the monetary policy and therefore how much money should be put into circulation or printed.

 ![image](assets/en/chapter2/1.webp)